osiegmar/logback-gelf/UPGRADE.md

 Some changes may require to update your configuration.

+## Upgrade from 3.x to 4.x
+* No changes on the configuration were introduced.
+All changes are only relevant if used programmatically.
+* API of MessageIdSupplier has changed.
+* GelfEncoder uses different field mapping approach.
+* GelfMessage returns JSON as byte[] instead of String.

 ## Upgrade from 2.x to 3.x

 * Version 3.0.0 of this library upgraded from Java 7 to Java 8.